panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 }
 ```

-The highlighted line `areObjects && !deepEqual(val1, val2)` indicates that as soon as the checked properties are objects, a recursive call starts to verify
+The highlighted line `areObjects && !deepEqual(val1, val2)` indicates that as soon as the compared properties are objects, a recursive call starts to verify
 whether the nested objects are equal too.

-Now let's use the `deepEquality()` to compare objects having nested objects:
+Now, let's see an example of `deepEquality()`:

 ```javascript
 const hero1 = {